Adam-Omarali/engsci/ESC190/notes.md

 const char * const s = "bye"; //no changing this boi
 ```

+strcat(str1, str2) copies the contents of str2 and adds it to str1.
+Does not check if there is enough memory, and will crash if there is not.

 ### Malloc
 Malloc is a way to allocate memory to store items in the future.
 This is useful since arrays are fixed size.
 ```c